 - 1 green onion, finely diced

 - 1 red fresno chili pepper, finely diced(jalapeno also works)

-- Pre-heat Air Fryer.
-Meanwhile, drain tofu and cut into 1×2 inch cubes.
+- Cut Tofu.
+Drain tofu and slice into 1×2 inch cubes.
 I make a 4×4 grid (16 pieces) directly into the tofu block.
 The tofu should be 2 inches deep.

-- When all the tofu cubes are dredged, spray all over with vegetable oil.
+- Spray oil.
+Spray all over with vegetable oil.
 I use an aerosol oil spray.
 There's no need to spray the bottom of the tofu.

-- Carefully place tofu in the Air Fryer.
-Make sure there's a little space between each tofu block and that they do not touch each other!
+- Cook in Air Fryer.
+Carefully place tofu in the Air Fryer.
+Make sure there's a little space between each tofu block; they should not touch each other!
 Cook at 400F for 10 minutes.